Early Smelting In Utah

 January 21, 1875

 "Captain Baily, superintendent of the Waterman smelter, is in the city.
-We learn from him that the Waterman has shut down for repairs, but will start up again in ten days for a continous run, and will turn out an immense amount of bullion."
+We learn from him that the Waterman has shut down for repairs, but will start up again in ten days for a continuous run, and will turn out an immense amount of bullion."
 "The Waterman has been running most of the time this winter, but is idle at present.
 They expect to start again soon."
 (Salt Lake Tribune, January 21, 1875; January 23, 1871)

 February 26, 1875